 Each year, CFSA certificate holders are required to self-certify as to the completion of the required continuing education hours.
 The number of CPE hours to be reported is based on certification statuses of practicing, non-practicing, retired, inactive (grace period), or inactive.
 It is the CFSA’s responsibility to assure that the CPE hours claimed conform to the guidelines established by The IIA’s Professional Certification Board (PCB).
 CPE reporting forms are submitted by CFSAs on an annual basis (no later than 31 December each year) and serve as signed statements that all applicable CPE requirements have been met.

-For complete information regarding the CPE requirements for CFSA certificate holders, please review Administrative Directive No. 4.
+For complete information regarding the CPE requirements for CFSA certificate holders, please review the CPE Policy.

 Get more information on CPE reporting steps for current and inactive CFSAs.

 - In order to encourage understanding of and compliance with The IIA's International Standards for the Professional Practice of Internal Auditing (Standards), The IIA's Professional Certification Board (PCB) has instated a requirement that CFSAs stay abreast of the Standards as part of their CPE.

 - CFSAs must review or receive training on the Standards at some point during their CPE reporting period.

 - If you are completing your CPE reporting form and have not already met this requirement, please take a moment to review the Standards before submitting your form.